vic-c137/kotlin-boids/README.md

  * Run `./gradlew :cli-jvm:run`

-The simulation visualization output file pate will be displayed on the console.
+The simulation visualization output file path will be displayed on the console.